 Tip: Sticking with one platform is easier for your team, so we recommending using only Toasty whenever possible.

-2. Craft the perfect icebreaker questions
+2. Craft the perfect icebreaker grouping questions

 Tip: Use our Question Templates to find ready-to-use questions.
 You can even adapt these to suit your event.

-3. Add fun group activities
+3. Design powerful small group activities

 Here's a quick overview of the activities:

 Each group submits text or an image and then vote on the best (optional).
 Get your groups working together to solve a problem, brainstorm or even do something fun like take a group selfie 📸